mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 ![](img_3_5_1.png)
 - Select Test from left menu
 ![](img_3_5_2.png)
 - Add "#" in Subscribe topic, click Subscribe.
-This will subscribe to all IoT topics comming to Jetson Nano
+This will subscribe to all IoT topics coming to Jetson Nano
 ![](img_3_5_3.png)
-- In Subscrition box you will start seeing IoT messages coming from Jetson nano
+- In Subscription box you will start seeing IoT messages coming from Jetson nano

-#### 3.6 Troubleshooting
+#### 3.7 Troubleshooting
 - Error logs are recorded in CloudWatch, you can log into AWS CloudWatch and check for greengrass errors
 - Lambda user error logs on device are located at /greengrass/ggc/var/log/user and then your region, account number, then you will see log file named after your lambda e.g. inference-lambda-webinar.log
 - Greengrass system logs are on device at /greengrass/ggc/var/system.
 There are many logs, runtime log is imp